srcshelton/gentoo-generate-conf.d-modules/README.md

 file suitable for deployment as /etc/conf.d/modules based on the results.
 Where modules support additional arguments, these are automatically documented if possible.
-In addition, all modules are categorised and categories are squashed if possible where there is a single leaf-node.
+In addition, all modules are categorised and categories are squashed where there is a single leaf-node.
 A sample segment might read:

 ```
 # drivers/block:
 #
 modules="${modules} loop"